8080labs/ppscore/README.md

 ### Inference of the prediction task

 The choice of the task (classification or regression) has an influence on the final PPS and thus it is important how the task is chosen.
-If you calculate a single score, you can pass in a specific task.
+If you calculate a single score, you can specify the task via the API.
 If you do not specify the task, the task is inferred as follows.

 A __classification__ is inferred if one of the following conditions meet:
 - the target has the dtype `object` or `categorical`